Table of Contents (click to expand)

 Throughout history, birds have been recognized as reliable messengers.
 For instance, Genghis Khan used the pigeon post to stay in touch with remote parts of his empire.
 Similarly, homing pigeons were used in ancient Greece to announce significant events such as the Olympics.

 In the 12th century, an extensive network of homing pigeons was established between Syria and Baghdad to link the two regions.
-India had one of the last active pigeon posts, officially retired in 2002.
+India had the last active pigeon post in the world — the Police Pigeon Service in Odisha, which was announced for retirement in 2002 but actually continued operating until 2008.
+The service was pioneered in 1946 in Odisha's mountainous Koraput district, where neither wireless nor telephone links existed.

 Although the training methods and communication mediums varied in different parts of the world, the importance of birds as messengers remained constant.
 If the Internet did not exist and we still relied on traditional means of communication, we might still be using pigeon post today!